lampavs-ops/lampavs-ops.github.io/_posts/2026-07-17-along-with-the-gods-two-worlds-part2.md

 Firefighter Kim Ja-hong dies saving a child from a fire.
 Three grim reapers, Gang-rim, Hae Won-maek, and Deok-choon, guide him through seven trials in seven hells.
 He has 49 days.
 If he passes all seven, he is reincarnated, and his guardians earn credit toward their own reincarnation.

 On the surface, this looks like a simple story about a good man proving he was good.
-Underneath, it is a story about a lie one family told to survive, and what it costs to finally tell the truth.
+Underneath, it is a story about a lie one family told to survive, and what it costs to finally tell the truth..

 ## The Seven Hells, and What They Really Judge